John Kaempf

 John is a Cum Laude 1992 graduate of Lewis and Clark Law School.
 He is a lifelong resident of the Pacific Northwest.
 He is recognized by his peers as one of The “Best Lawyers in America,” and one of “America’s Top 100 Attorneys.”
 He has been honored as a Super Lawyer” every year the award has been given.
 In addition, he has an AV Peer Review Rating with Martindale-Hubbell, an award that recognizes the highest level of skill and integrity.

-Before opening his firm in 2008, John worked for 17 years at one of the Pacific Northwest’s largest civil defense law firms, where he was an equity partner.
+Before opening his specialty firm in 2008, John worked for 16 years at one of the Pacific Northwest’s largest civil defense law firms, where he was an equity partner.
+Therefore, John combines big firm experience with the responsiveness of a small firm.

 Professional Recognition